subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The field of Energy Based Models provides a possible path to answering these questions.
 In this article we will show that generative models, the class to which LLMs and image generation models belong, can be recast as EBMs (we will refer to them as generative EBMs), in fact as a more sophisticated version of the Boltzmann machines that we encountered in Part 2.
 This connects generative models to concepts from thermodynamics and the idea of energy minimization that we discussed in Parts 1 and 2.
 More importantly this creates a possible path by which modern generative ANNs can be connected to the operation of biological brains.

-In all likelihood biological brains operate using thermodynamic principles and it is not inconcievable that their architecture and that of generative EBMs share common principles of operation since the same physics underlies both (this is not unlike the fact that both birds and airplanes are able to fly using the Bernoulli's principle from physics, but they use different mechanisms).
+In all likelihood brains operate using thermodynamic principles and it is not inconcievable that their architecture and that of generative EBMs share common principles of operation since the same physics underlies both (this is not unlike the fact that both birds and airplanes are able to fly using the Bernoulli's principle from physics, but they use different mechanisms).
 But how does this knowledge help us?
 One way in which it can is by helping us find more energy efficient ways of running ANNs and hopefully approach the energy efficiency of biological brains.
 Current ANNs run on GPUs that are not optimized for thermodynamic operations such as  sampling.
 However there are new ideas coming up in this area, and several companies are implementing chips that are much more efficient in this area and will be describd in this article.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat52.png)